-Paper Time (duration) Total marks No. of questions to be attempted Weightage

-Paper 1 2 hours 80 One Compulsory data 60%
+Paper Time (duration) Total marks No. of questions to be attempted Weightage Paper 1 2 hours 80 marks One Compulsory data response One structured question from a choice of two 60% Paper 2 1 hour 45 min.
+70 marks Two optional structured question from a choice of four 40%

-marks response

-One structured

-question from a

-choice of two

-Paper 2 1 hour 45 70 Two optional 40%

-min. marks structured question

-from a choice of four

-IGCSE course in Sociology is accepted by schools, universities and employers as proof of knowledge and understanding about the socioeconomic and political conditions of the world, people are part of.
+IGCSE course in Sociology is accepted by schools, universities and employers as proof of knowledge and understanding about the socio-economic and political conditions of the world, people are part of.

 Sociology is an excellent preparation for careers in Law, Public Policy, Social Work, Public Administration, as Educators, Researchers, Public Relations, Consumer Research, Programming, Administration, Banking, Media (radio/television), Political organisations, Human Resources Management, Corporate Training and Development, Admissions, Advising, Alumni Relations, and Placement offices (and many more).